freedombox/FreedomBox/README.md

 # Getting Started

-See the INSTALL file for additional details and dependencies.
+See the INSTALL.md file for additional details and dependencies.
 To install run:

     $ sudo python3 setup.py install